YngYoda/GCD_CourseProject/README.md

 ==================================================================

-## Set working data was ~/Documents/RStudio/datasciencecoursera/UCI HAR Dataset/
+## Working directory in my case was ~/Documents/RStudio/datasciencecoursera/UCI HAR Dataset/
 Run the run_analysis.R file in R

 ## While reading the txt files use read.table(..., header = TRUE)